 It is up to you what percentage of your gross annual earnings you wish to contribute pre-tax into your retirement account.
 Both the 403(b) and 457 taxdeferred compensation programs can be tailored to meet your investment objectives.
-Participants choose their investment plans from either AIG, VOYA, or Empower Retirement.
+Participants choose their investment plans from AIG.